ambrop72/aprinter/README.md

   * Highly configurable design.
 Extra heaters, fans and axes can be added easily, and PWM frequencies for heaters and fans are individually adjustable unless hardware PWM is used.
-  * Runtime configuration system, and configuration storate to EEPROM.
+  * Runtime configuration system, and configuration storgte to EEPROM.
     Availability depends on chip/board.
   * Delta robot support.
 Additionally, new geometries can be added easily by defining a transform class.
     Performance will be sub-optimal when using Delta on AVR platforms.